 A third DUI conviction is a felony in Oklahoma.
 Offenders are generally looking at several years in jail, a fine, probation, substance treatment, and license suspension.
 However, many factors come into play with DUI sentencing.
 This article discusses the specific penalties you'll face if convicted of a third DUI in Oklahoma.

-Jail time.
-A third offense DUI carries a minimum one-year jail sentence.
-However, the convicted motorist can spend up to ten years in jail.
+A third-offense DUI carries a minimum one-year jail sentence.
+However, the convicted motorist can spend up to ten years behind bars.
 The Department of Corrections gets to decide whether the term of imprisonment should be served in jail, a substance abuse center, or the Department of Corrections substance abuse treatment program.

 In addition to any treatment ordered, the convicted motorist must also complete 240 hours of community service and use an ignition interlock device for up to two years.

 The fines are doubled for adult offenders convicted of a third-offense DUI with a minor in the vehicle.
-(Driving under the influence with a minor in the vehicle can also lead to other criminal charges.)
+(Driving under the influence with a minor in the vehicle can also lead to other criminal charges such as child endangerment.)

-The court reports all DUI convictions and deferred prosecutions to the Oklahoma Department of Public Safety.
-For most third-offense DUIs, the Department will disqualify a person from driving for three years.
-In determining the number of prior offenses for license suspensions, the Department considers any chemical test license revocations within the last ten years.
+The court reports all DUI convictions to the Oklahoma Department of Public Safety.
+For most third-offense DUIs, the Department will disqualify a person from driving for at least two years.
+In determining the number of prior offenses for license suspensions, the Department considers any chemical test license penalties (for DUI convictions, failed tests, and unlawful test refusals) within the last ten years.

 If you've been arrested for driving under the influence in Oklahoma, it's a good idea to talk to a DUI lawyer.
 DUI law is complicated and the facts of each case are different.
 A qualified DUI attorney can tell you how the law applies to your case and help you decide on the best course of action.